Sideline Chatter: And he insisted on running the four-corners offense to finish every win

 Prince Harry and Meghan have bolted Canada for Hollywood.

-Hey, don’t laugh — it worked out OK for the Great Gretzky and Jennifer, didn’t it?
+Hey, don’t laugh — it worked out OK for the Great Gretzky and Janet, didn’t it?

 Stat of the Week